MikeGibb7/FileVersionControl-Project/Readme.md

 ## Optimization results

-To check the time complexityyou will need to install snakeviz
+To check the time complexity and memory allocation you will need to install snakeviz

 ```bash
 pip install snakeviz